 (b) if these regulations contain a regulation that is not included in the SA regulations, the regulation is numbered so as to maintain consistency in numbering between regulations common to both regulations.

+Note for this regulation:

-Note 1: A note appears under each heading of a kind referred to in paragraph (a) describing the omitted regulation of the SA regulations.
+1. A note appears under each heading of a kind referred to in paragraph (a) describing the omitted regulation of the SA regulations.

-Note 2: A note appears under each regulation of a kind referred to in paragraph (b) highlighting the non-appearance of an equivalent regulation in the regulations.
+2. A note appears under each regulation of a kind referred to in paragraph (b) highlighting the non-appearance of an equivalent regulation in the regulations.

-Note 3: Some regulations contained in the regulations and included in these regulations have been modified for consistency with State law and practice.
+3. Some regulations contained in the regulations and included in these regulations have been modified for consistency with State law and practice.

-Note 4: This regulation does not appear in the SA regulations.
+4. This regulation does not appear in the SA regulations.

 7B.
 Notes